jech/galene/galene.md

 }
 ```

-The file is initially set up using `galenectl initial-setup`, but may be
+The file is initially created using `galenectl initial-setup`, but may be
 manually edited at any time (there is no need to restart the server).
 The
 fields are as follows: